 Check your conversion path

-Always remember that you’re the last person your marketing is for.
-Make sure that every aspect from the the design and layout of your website, to the copy is relevant to your target persona, and tailored to the individual to really boost that user experience and ultimately lead to better results in line with your business aims.
+Contextual marketing is all about putting the customer at the core of your operations.
+Make sure that every aspect, from the design and layout of your website to the copy, is tailored to your target personas to really boost that user experience and ultimately lead to better results in line with your business aims.

-The sure-fire way to do well with this and learn what works, is to start small.
-Build up the way in which you are using context to tailor your marketing.
-If you can do that, you can really start seeing an impact on the number of people engaging with your marketing.
+If you want to experiment with contextual marketing yourself, the sure-fire way to do it well is to start small.
+Build up the way in which you are using context to tailor your marketing to really start seeing an impact on the number of people engaging with your marketing.